kristenlowe/predicting-alzheimers-diagnosis/README.md

 # Predicting Alzheimer's Diagnosis
-This project predicts Alzheimer's disease based on a number of different variables using a variety of machine learning models.
+This project predicts Alzheimer's disease based on a number of different variables using a variety of machine learning models (Regression, KNN, and Trees).

 The data is taken from the [🧠 Alzheimer's Disease Dataset 🧠 on Kaggle](https://www.kaggle.com/datasets/rabieelkharoua/alzheimers-disease-dataset/data)